ClosedMixed2025-26 round

 Who Can Apply

-Applications can be made by government secondary schools that will be delivering the VCE Vocational Major and/or Victorian Pathways Certificate in 2026, and government specialist schools with senior secondary aged students that will be delivering the VCE Vocational Major and/or Victorian Pathways Certificate in 2026.
+Applications can be made by government secondary schools that will be delivering the VCE VM and/or VPC in 2026, and government specialist schools with senior secondary aged students that will be delivering the VCE VM and/or VPC in 2026.
 For Objective 1, schools must apply in partnership with other government schools and/or TAFE non-school providers.
 For Objective 2, individual schools can apply.

 What's Funded

-Building collaborative practice among government schools and between schools and TAFE non-school providers, supporting delivery of VCE Vocational Major and Victorian Pathways Certificate programs, and supporting schools to introduce the Victorian Pathways Certificate from 2026.
+Building collaborative practice among government schools and between schools and TAFE non-school providers, supporting delivery of VCE VM and VPC programs, and supporting student access to VPC programs including introduction of the VPC from 2026.

 Expected Outcomes